(WITHOUT REMORSE is out on April 30th on Amazon Prime Video)

 Everything gets very silly very quickly.
 John gets shot multiple times during the nightly raid, yet his body is conspicuously lacking in bullet holes or scars.
 This might be because Michael B. Jordan (also a producer on the film) has a vested interest in showing his expensive workout routine as much as possible.
 Also, despite establishing how hard he’s working on rehab, it’s only a matter of days before he’s lifting heavy equipment out of sinking planes and climbing rafters to ambush villains.

 It’s here that the Mary Sue aspect comes to roost.
 Everything John does is miraculous and just, even when he’s breaking the law in the name of vigilantism.
-His characterization is typical of Clancy’s genre; a man driven superficially by revenge, but ultimately by The American Way, disposing her enemies from without and within.
+His characterisation is typical of Clancy’s genre; a man driven superficially by revenge, but ultimately by The American Way, disposing her enemies from without and within.

 Who these people are or why they do what they do isn’t answered.
 There’s a bizarre cameo from Brett Gelman, who’s there to ensure we realize his character matters.
 But anything resembling a coherent motive or compelling narrative is entirely non-existent.